ivnle/search-and-optimization-algorithms/README.md

 TODO

 ## Value iteration
+When we know the the transition probabilities of our environment, we can use value iteration or policy iteration to find the optimal policy and value function.
+In value iteration, we iteratively perform Bellman updates to until we converge on a value function that satisfies the Bellman equation (over our states).
+Below is a visualization of the optimal value function that value iteration finds.
+The environment is `FrozenLake-v1` from OpenAI's Gym library.

 ![](figures/val_it.png)

 ## Policy iteration
+In policy iteration, we switch back and forth between generating a new policy and evaluating that policy until we converge upon a policy that can no longer improve.
+We see that policy iteration finds the same optimal value function as value iteration for `FrozenLake-v1`.

 ![](figures/policy_it.png)

 ## Monte Carlo Policy Evaluation
+When we do not know the transition probabilities of our environment, we can employ Monte Carlo policy evaluation to estimate the value of a given policy.
+The idea is simple: simulate many trajectories with the given policy and average the results.
+The figure below is the estimated value function of the policy found by our previous algorithm, policy iteration.

 ![](figures/monte_carlo_eval.png)

 ## Temporal Difference Policy Evaluation
+Temporal difference policy evaluation is also a way to estimate the value of a given policy if you do not know the transition probabilities.
+Instead of waiting for the entire trajectory to finish, temporal difference lets us incrementally update the value function one sample (action) at a time by leveraging the Bellman equation.
+The figure below is the estimated value function of the policy found by policy iteration.

 ![](figures/temp_diff.png)

 ## Tabular Q learning
+The previous to algorithms dealt with how to evaluate a given policy when we don't know the transition probabilities of the environment.
+What if we wanted to find the optimal policy instead?
+Tabular Q learning lets us do just that by using an epsilon-greedy policy and iteratively updating our Q values (state-action value function).

 ![](figures/tab_q_learning.png)